Afternoon Tea – Almond Financiers with Grapefruit Curd

 Instructions

-1. Preheat oven to 450 degrees F. Using the 2 tablespoons of melted butter, lightly grease your financier tins, or miniature bundt cake pan.
-Place pan in freezer to let butter solidify.
+1. Preheat your oven to 450 degrees F (230 degrees C).
+Lightly grease your financier tins or miniature bundt cake pan with 2 tbsp of melted butter, then place the pan in the freezer to let the butter solidify.

 • Cook Time: 2 hours